About OpenGL Antialiasing

 There is no need to modify your graphic card settings.

-Full Scene Antialiasing parameters are only valid while you work in your scene.
+NOTE: Full Scene Antialiasing parameters are only valid while you work in your scene.
 The scene will be rendered to 100% of its resolution regardless of your preference settings or graphic card panel.